-As 2020 draws to a close, it's an ideal time to look ahead to some of the talent acquisition and recruitment trends that we're likely to see in 2021.
+As COVID-19 recedes and life regains a semblance of normalcy, it's a good time to look ahead to some of the talent acquisition and recruitment trends we're likely to see going forward.
 COVID-19 has had a big impact on many facets of HR, and recruiting is no different.
 That is evident in the rise of such trends as remote interviewing and optimizing the candidate experience.

 Here are seven ongoing and emerging trends that should have a big impact on your recruiting strategy in 2021.